 Dominik Brenner is a postdoctoral fellow at the Department of Public Policy at Central European University.
-He defended his PhD in Political Economy at CEU in 2022 and held visiting positions at the European University Institute in Florence and MacDaniel College Budapest.
+He defended his PhD in Political Economy at CEU in 2022 and held visiting research positions at Sciences Po Paris (CEE) and the European University Institute in Florence.
 His research interests include legislative favoritism, regulatory predictability, political oversight mechanisms, and the international political economy of finance.

 Dominik's dissertation focused on the internationalization of non-bank finance in the EU27 and its effects on supervisory delegation to the supranational level (grade: unconditional pass).